odjhey/odatapres/cons/HTTP.md

 ### HTTP/1.1
+<small> HTTP/2.0 </small>

 > HyperText Transfer Protocol

-#### Wadap! wiki
+#### Wiki
 ![Wikiii](cons/img/http.png)

+## HTTP
+- Hypertext Transfer Protocol
+- A protocol used to communicate textual resources across the network (N&ast;-systems, locally or in the internet)
+- Uses a *Request-Response* pattern in a *client-server* computing model.

 #### Protocol ?
-> Protocol, in computer science, a set of rules or procedures for transmitting data between electronic devices, such as computers.-wiki again
+> Protocol, in computer science, a set of rules or procedures for transmitting data between electronic devices, such as computers.

 #### HTTP Life cycle
-<small>insert diagram image here</small>

-#### HTTP Anatomy
+#### HTTP Anatomy (Response/Request)
  - Methods (Activities)
 <br>
 ```